 The Nar Phu Trek begins as we drive from Kathmandu to Jagat.
 We will follow the popular trail of Annapurna Round Trek until we reach Koto, from where we make our way towards less visited villages of Meta, Phu, and Nar.
-After properly acclimatizing in these villages, we head towards the crossing at Kanga La Pass and then to Ngwal and Manag with stunning views of the great Annapurna Himalayan Ranges on the way.
-The Nar Phu trekking trail then connects back to Annapurna Round and we leave behind high altitude Yak grazing fields and picturesque villages.
-We will also discover Tibetan-influenced culture and traditions with spectacular views of snow-capped mountains during Nar Phu Trek.
-Then, we cross Thorong La Pass, which leads us to pilgrimage Muktinath, Jomsom, then fly back to Pokhara and finally terminate our Nar Phu Trek adventure with a scenic drive towards Kathmandu.
+After properly acclimatizing in these villages, we head towards the crossing at Kanga La Pass.
+And then to Ngwal and Manag with stunning views of the great Annapurna Himalayan Ranges on the way.
+The Nar Phu trekking trail then connects back to Annapurna Round.
+And we leave behind high altitude Yak grazing fields and picturesque villages.
+We will also discover Tibetan-influenced culture and traditions with spectacular views of snow-capped mountains during this trek.
+Then, we cross Thorong La Pass, which leads us to pilgrimage Muktinath, Jomsom, then fly back to Pokhara and finally terminate our trek adventure with a scenic drive towards Kathmandu.

 If this itinerary doesn’t suit your requirement or if you want to customize it, please feel free to contact us.
 This trek could be customized as per your required time-frame and budget limits.